 Let’s assume your credit card statement is generated on the 6th of every month.
 Then, your credit card billing cycle will begin from the 7th of the current month to the 6th of the next month.

 You can make payments towards the outstanding amount on your credit card before the bill generation.
 This payment that you make will be adjusted against the total dues on your card when the credit card statement is generated.

-Credit card issuers generate statements by compiling all the debit and credit transactions that occurred on your credit card during the billing cycle for the credit card.
+Credit card issuers generate statements by compiling all the debit and credit transactions that have been done through your credit card during the billing cycle for the credit card.

 The best time to pay your credit card bill is on or before the credit card due date.
 This way, you can avoid penalties and interest, and protect your credit score.